Click to open network menu

 Why Top Lane?

-The big problem is that Top lane is the only lane that won't heavily punish the time it takes to scale up to this power.
+The big problem is that Top lane is the lane that least punishes the time it takes to scale up to this power.

 The linear nature of Mid-lane also makes hitting people with Zaps extremely difficult, if not outright impossible at times.
 At Bot, the passive playstyle is shoved in especially hard and splitting EXP means it takes even longer to reach the critical power spikes that Zapper Jinx needs to thrive.